desync-labs/fathom-dao-smart-contracts/audit-report/Fathom_DAO-review.md

   -[`StakingInternals.sol#L227-L230`](https://github.com/Into-the-Fathom/fathom-dao-smart-contracts/blob/5e9f3a23bd2b6deb9babe1a3ad984fd84cf51b7a/contracts/dao/staking/packages/StakingInternals.sol#L227-L230)

-  This will not overflow as maxWeightShares, minWeightShares are always less than 1e6 at max.
+  This will not overflow as maxWeightShares, minWeightShares are always less than 1e9 at max.

+  Others done

 #### [NO_ISSUE] Multiple `streams` can be active at the same time with the same parameters in `StakingHandler.sol `
 ##### Description